fhir-fi/finnish-base-profiles/input/pagecontent/index.md

 Also, where we cannot find consensus and agree on one single approach, we attempt to document all different approaches used.

+The main aim of this implementation guide is to *inform* vendors on how to implement the FHIR specification in Finnish context.
+Requirements and constraints are limited, in order to allow for maximum reusability across a variety of use cases.

+In the first versions of the implementation guide, a lot of profiling is done on resource type level.
+For instance, the patient identifier is profiled for the Patient profile.
+Another approach would be to concentrate on data types.
+We may evolve the profiling towards that direction in the future.

 ### Governance